 “Change Your Weather Workshops” Mondays, July 10, 17, 24 & 31

 How can children identify and use the information that their emotions provide when making decisions, instead of emotions consuming all their energy and mental resources allowing those emotions to make their decisions (and reactions) for them?
 How can they build their self-awareness and develop internal tools that make it possible for them to choose the way they want to feel?

-July workshops will focus on one emotion per session, and feature interactive art activities, outdoor activities, discussion, and exploration of the senses, with take-home tools and artwork.
-Dates are Mondays, July 10, 17, 24, and 31, 3:30-5.
+Workshops will focus on one emotion per session, and feature interactive art activities, outdoor activities, discussion, and exploration of the senses, with take-home tools and artwork.
 All are free and at the Joslin Library.